-Kidney disease often goes undetected until it’s too late, and kidney damage in children can result in a lifetime of hospital visits for these young patients.
-Dr. Kathleen Sullivan of the Children’s Hospital of Philadelphia is researching HER2, a gene that can play a role in the development of breast cancer and investigating whether it can anticipate flares in children with lupus.
-Results of this research may lead to real-time evaluation of disease activity.
-Her 5-year project has led to several publications and Dr. Sullivan currently has patents pending.
+Kidney disease often goes undetected until it’s too late, and kidney damage in children can result in a lifetime of hospital visits.
+Dr. Kathleen Sullivan of the Children’s Hospital of Philadelphia studied HER2, to determine whether it can anticipate flares in children with lupus.
+This research may lead to real-time evaluation of disease activity.
+Her 5-year project led to several journal publications and patents.

 Effects on the brain in lupus are thought to happen through changes in the brain’s white matter and result in challenges with tasks such as problem solving or organization.
 When these white-matter brain changes happen in adolescence, the problem is more difficult and important to detect early and treat.
 Dr. Eyal Muscal of Texas Children’s Hospital studied how to better define what changes in white-matter are causing disease.
 His study was a first step in establishing how doctors can use brain imaging to detect lupus brain damage early.

 Children with lupus often develop more severe organ involvement than adults, including childhood lupus nephritis (cLN).
 Optimal control of lupus nephritis is one of the most critical problems facing these children.
 The Childhood Arthritis and Rheumatic Disease Alliance (CARRA), developed Consensus Treatment Plans (CTPs) for cLN.
 The Lupus Foundation of America funding made it possible to collect data to determine not only how effective these protocols are but also which have the least side-effects.